Your bow isn’t designed to shoot underwater, but can it withstand some rain here and there?

 Enough resistance on the bowstring and it could begin to pull the grip out of your hand.

-So long as you firmly grasp the center point with a full wrap-around from your thumb, you should be okay, but it’s still a hazard to be aware of.
+So long as you firmly grasp the center point with a full wrap-around from your thumb, you should be okay, but it’s still a hazard to be aware of for the long time.

 Compounds are better to use during the rain for handling.